 The HSE First Aid Regulations cited earlier identify the responsible person(s) as being either the first aider or an "appointed person" whose role "includes looking after the first-aid equipment and facilities and calling the emergency services when required" (Regulation 7, p 9).
 The Regulations go on to state that, even though "under the Health and Safety (First Aid) Regulations 1981, you have no legal duty to provide first aid for non-employees... the HSE strongly recommends that you include them in your first-aid provision" (p 12).
 This again would extend to the question of AED provision and how many might be required, depending on the nature of the premises and how many people outside the workforce visit them.

-Guidance to the various issues concerned with AED maintenance can be found at the following link: https://www.safelincs.co.uk/introduction-to-defibrillators/
+Guidance to the various issues concerned with AED maintenance can be found in our introduction to defibrillators guide.

 It is important to note Regulation 29 of the HSE publication, in respect particularly of first aid provision that is intended to cover both employees and non-employees.
 This states: "Employers should check their liability insurance covers all the activities of first-aiders".